 NCORR is a division of the NC Department of Public Safety (NCDPS).
-NCORR is the administrator of the CDBG-DR and CDBG-MIT funds that provide funding for disaster recovery programs managed by NCORR, including the Strategic Buyout Program.
+NCORR is the administrator of the CDBG-DR and CDBG-MIT funds that provide funding for the ReBuild NC disaster recovery programs managed by NCORR.
+The Strategic Buyout Program is one of the ReBuild NC disaster recovery programs.

-As the administrator, NCORR must ensure that its programs and expenditures comply with HUD regulations.
-NCORR recovery program activities may be carried out by staff or by the agency's agents, including program delivery contractors, appraisers, demolition and contractors, among others.
-NCORR will also enter into cooperative agreements or similar agreement relationships with units of general local governments (UGLG) (or others) that will be the recipient of Strategic Buyout properties and be responsible for ensuring that the land is maintained and kept as open space in perpetuity.
+As the administrator, NCORR must ensure that its programs and expenditures are in compliance with HUD regulations.
+ReBuild NC recovery program activities may be carried out by NCORR staff or its agents, including program delivery contractors, appraisers, demolition contractors, etc. NCORR will also enter into a cooperative agreement or similar agreement relationship with units of general local governments (UGLG) (or others) that will be the recipient of Strategic Buyout properties and be responsible for ensuring that the land is maintained and kept as open space in perpetuity.